Plutonium: Production during the Manhattan Project

 The entire plutonium weapon design effort at Los Alamos was soon changed to the more complicated implosion device, code-named "Fat Man".
-With an implosion weapon, plutonium is compressed to a high density with explosive lenses—a technically more daunting task than the simple gun-type design, but necessary to use plutonium for weapons purposes.
-Enriched uranium, by contrast, can be used with either method.
+In an implosion bomb, plutonium is compressed to high density with explosive lenses—a technically more daunting task than the simple gun-type bomb, but necessary for a plutonium bomb.
+Uranium, by contrast, can be used with either method.

 Construction of the Hanford B Reactor, the first industrial-sized nuclear reactor for the purposes of material production, was completed in March 1945.
 B Reactor produced the fissile material for the plutonium weapons used during World War II.
 B, D and F were the initial reactors built at Hanford, and six additional plutonium-producing reactors were built later at the site.

 By the end of January 1945, the highly purified plutonium underwent further concentration in the completed chemical isolation building, where remaining impurities were removed successfully.
 Los Alamos received its first plutonium from Hanford on February 2.
 While it was still by no means clear that enough plutonium could be produced for use in bombs by the war's end, Hanford was by early 1945 in operation.
 Only two years had passed since Col. Franklin Matthias first set up his temporary headquarters on the banks of the Columbia River.

 According to Kate Brown, the plutonium production plants at Hanford and Mayak in Russia, over a period of four decades, "both released more than 200 million curies of radioactive isotopes into the surrounding environment—twice the amount expelled in the Chernobyl disaster in each instance".
 Most of this radioactive contamination over the years were part of normal operations, but unforeseen accidents did occur and plant management kept this secret, as the pollution continued unabated.

 In 2004, a safe was discovered during excavations of a burial trench at the Hanford nuclear site.
 Inside the safe were various items, including a large glass bottle containing a whitish slurry which was subsequently identified as the oldest sample of weapons-grade plutonium known to exist.
 Isotope analysis by Pacific Northwest National Laboratory indicated that the plutonium in the bottle was manufactured in the X-10 Graphite Reactor at Oak Ridge during 1944.